heathhenley/heathhenley.github.io/content/posts/triplet-counting-algorithm-puzzle.md

 This implementation is much more efficient in run time for large values of `N`, and now all of the test cases pass without timing out!

-It took me a while to sort this one out, but I think it’s a an interesting problem and I enjoyed working out the solution.
+It took me a while to sort this one out, but I think it’s an interesting problem and I enjoyed working out the solution.
 I would be interested to hear any comments you have or if you have come up with a different solution.
 The [Editorial](https://www.hackerrank.com/challenges/count-triplets-1/editorial)